 Note the volume of calls for service in the communities of Cornwall and Stratford, incidents in nearby town centres and villages, and on the highways and major routes into the city.
-The lack of data for Charlottetown is indicated by the void in the centre area of the map.
 A small number of incidents within Charlottetown are the result of RCMP members becoming involved in incidents within the city.
 The nine incidents in the central area of the city represent incidents for which the RCMP's CAD system could not determine the geolocation of the caller.
 RCMP headquarters is used as a default location for these non-geocoded incidents, as the actual location of the incident was not originally known at the time of the 911 or non-emergency call.